 How is the 50% volume extension for Certificate Holders calculated?
 Is it based on the previous year’s harvest estimation or a new harvest estimation?

 The 50% volume extension will be calculated from the previous year’s harvest estimate.
 When the on-site audit is finally conducted, this 50% will then be subtracted from the new certified volume.

 Why are licence extensions limited to 50% of the previous annual certified volume?

-Rainforest Alliance takes the credibility of our certification seriously and we therefore need some level of assurance to be conducted, even in this force major situation, before granting a license for the whole volume.
-RA considers that granting 50% volume without an audit is an acceptable risk that allows producers to continue to trade while safeguarding the credibility of our certification system.
-This rule already exists in the current RA Certification Rules and we are now extending it to the UTZ program and applying it specifically for the COVID-19 situation.
+The Rainforest Alliance takes the credibility of our certification seriously and we therefore need some level of assurance to be conducted, even in this force majeure situation, before granting a license for the whole volume.
+The Rainforest Alliance considers that granting 50% volume without an audit is an acceptable risk that allows producers to continue to trade while safeguarding the credibility of our certification system.
+This rule already exists in the current Rainforest Alliance Certification Rules and we are now extending it to the UTZ program and applying it specifically for the COVID-19 situation.

 There are audits from 2019 that are still pending conclusion.
 In some cases a physical verification of NCs should have been done to close the NCs and finally award the certificate.
 Would it be possible to do a remote verification of proper closure of NCs?